๐Ÿ“ŠAdvanced Financial Accounting

 Identification of Performance Obligations in the Contract

-• Distinct goods or services are those the customer can benefit from on their own or with readily available resources
+• Capable of being distinct: The customer can benefit from the good or service on its own or together with readily available resources.

-• Series of distinct goods that are substantially the same and transferred over time can be treated as a single performance obligation (think: monthly cleaning services)
+A series of distinct goods or services that are substantially the same and have the same pattern of transfer can be treated as a single performance obligation.
+Think monthly cleaning services or daily data processing: each day's service is distinct, but the series is one obligation.

 Warranties and Their Accounting Treatment

-Compare: Assurance-type vs. service-type warranties—both relate to post-sale commitments, but assurance warranties are liabilities (expense recognition), while service warranties generate deferred revenue (revenue recognition over time).
-If an FRQ describes an "extended warranty" sold separately, that's your signal for service-type treatment.
+Compare: Assurance-type vs. service-type warranties: both relate to post-sale commitments, but assurance warranties create liabilities (expense recognition at sale), while service warranties generate deferred revenue (revenue recognized over time).
+If an exam describes an "extended warranty" sold separately, that's your signal for service-type treatment.

 Step 3: Measuring the Transaction Price